 “I always use the example of Coca-Cola.
 I ask, ‘how many of you ever think of working for Coca-Cola with a Sport Management degree?’
-And nobody says, ‘me’, but I always remind them Coca-Cola is the largest sport sponsor on the planet.”Dr. Jaime Orejan, Limestone University
+And nobody says, ‘me’, but I always remind them that Coca-Cola is one of the largest sport sponsors on the planet.”Dr. Jaime Orejan, Limestone University

 Earning an MBA will provide you with a versatile skill set that can be used in any industry

 Sports is a business, and an ultra-competitive one at that.
 As MIT-Sloan Professor Ben Shields contends, sports organizations have been on the forefront of data-driven decision making for many years.
 The business world is now playing catch-up to the lessons that sports organizations have learned,

 “There are a variety of ways to gain a competitive edge… Better, more objective information is one of them, and sports organizations have proven adept at capitalizing on new sources of data and advanced analytics methods to out-think and out-perform their opponents both on and off the field.”Dr. Ben Shields, MIT